TheAlgorithms/Algorithms-Explanation/Search Algorithms/Linear Search.md

 #### Example

 `arr = [1, 3, 9, 5, 0, 2]

  target = 5
- Linear Search should return index 3 as 5 is on index 3 target = 6
+ Linear Search should return index 3 as 5 is on index 3

+ target = 6
- Linear Search should return -1 as 5 is not present in the array`
+ Linear Search should return -1 as 6 is not present in the array `

 #### Code Implementation Links